 Your online bank may let you send money to other bank members for free using their app.
 Bank mobile apps are the quickest transfer option when your friend uses the same bank as you.
 But if you’re like me, third-party “digital wallet apps” like Venmo or PayPal are the fastest way to send money to friends with a different bank.

 With Venmo, you can send and receive money with no fees.
+(Venmo also has a small new account bonus if you haven’t gotten one yet)

 To send money fee-free you can use your debit card or checking account.
 If you use a credit card there will be a 3% fee.